ravindra-12/sitecore/siteserach.md

 From what I’ve learned so far, both Sitecore XM Cloud and Sitecore Search are powerful tools for modern web development — especially for scalable, multi-language, or dynamic websites.

 If you're exploring headless CMS and want smart search without much backend load, then this stack is worth looking into.

-I’m still learning it, but the concepts are quite clear and exciting.